Our Home Building Process

 Contract (Phase III)

-Once the plans are 100% complete and a full turnkey proposal has been agreed on, we enter into the contract stage.
+Once the plans are 100% complete and a full turnkey proposal has been agreed on, we enter into the contract stage of the home building process.
 We will provide a detailed list of specifications particular to the house and plans, as well as an outline of all costs associated with the build site (items such as utilities, flatwork, septic system, landscaping/irrigation, fencing, pools, etc.).
 We are part of an elite 25 builder strong co-op known nationally as Custom Builder USA (CBUSA), and locally known as “Texas Custom Builders Guild”, each of the members of this co-op use the Texas Association of Builders (TAB) Contract and Warranty Documents.
 A full executable contract consists of the TAB contract itself, a number of Contract Addendums applicable to the particular project, full Warranty Documents, Design Specifications, Site Cost Info, and the house plans.

 We pride ourselves on attention to detail, and only would expect the client to enter into a contract once the plans and all contract docs are fully comprehensible by all parties.
 At this point in time, there has been a great deal of discussion about all kinds of components of the project, we encourage our clients to be sure that all of their expectations are represented and called out in these documents, particularly the Plans, Specs & Site Cost breakdown.
 Once these all look good, we will send the docs via Docusign for digital signatures.
 Once all parties have signed, we will make sure that the client has a fully executed set to have for their records or to share with their lender if they are working with one.